But Peter denied [being with Jesus] again.

 Peter swore that he didn't know Jesus.
-Then he heard the rooster crow and he realized the bitter truth.
+Then he heard the rooster crow, and he realized the bitter truth.
 Not once... not twice... but three times he denied his Lord.
 The third time he even cursed and used an oath to deny Jesus.
 How could he have done it?
 How could he have slipped so far?
-Only minutes earlier he had been willing to draw a sword and take on the armed group that had come to arrest Jesus.
+A short time earlier he had drawn a sword and been willing to take on the armed group that had come to arrest Jesus (John 18:10).
 Where had his courage, his conviction, and his commitment gone?
 We must realize that none of us is strong enough to guarantee we won't fail or abandon our Lord at times.
-However, the test we face involves two parts.
-The first part is the pressure to sin.
-If we yield to that temptation and sin, the second is to have the courage to recognize it as sin, be convicted to the core of our hearts of that sin, and to change our hearts and behavior to return to our deeply held allegiance to the Lord.
+However, the test we face involves two parts: The first part is the temptation to sin.
+If we yield to that temptation and sin, the second is to have the courage to recognize it as sin, to be convicted to the core of our hearts of that sin, and to change our hearts and behavior to return to our deeply held allegiance to the Lord.

 O Father, give me courage.
-I want to demonstrate my allegiance to you, your Son, and your Kingdom no matter what my outward circumstances and pressures may bring.
-But, dear Father, if I fail and sin, please help me to have the courage to recognize it, to be emotionally convicted by it, and to be spiritually committed to come home and show that it was an exception to a life lived wholly for you.
-In Jesus' name I pray.
+I want to demonstrate my allegiance to you, your Son, and your Kingdom no matter what my outward circumstances and temptations may bring.
+But, dear Father, if I fail and sin, please help me to have the courage to recognize it, to be emotionally convicted by it, and to be spiritually committed to come home and show that it was an exception to a life lived for you.
+In Jesus' name, I pray.
 Amen.

 Related Scripture Readings